 One night I suffered an attack of what I later learned was chronic appendicitis.
 In addition to draconian attempts to cure me of a stomach ache, she read much of Robinson Crusoe to me that night, staying at my bedside to distract me from the pain far into the morning hours, until she was beyond hoarse.

-It was not until years later that I learned of her courageous stance for civil rights during the Montgomery bus boycott.
+It was not until years later that I learned of her and my mother's courageous stance for civil rights during the Montgomery bus boycott.

 I will never forget my family's love, nor the wonderful gift Granny gave me--the love of books.
-Perhaps I can honor my parents and my grandmother in following the path she showed me and the passion she ignited—by writing my own.
+Perhaps I can honor my parents and my grandmother in following the path they showed me and the passion they ignited—by writing my own.